MozamelJawad/react-redux-group-project/README.md

 # 📖 React & Redux group project - Space Travelers' Hub <a name="about-project"></a>

-> In this project, we will be working with the real live data from the SpaceX API.
-Our task is to build a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions..
+> In this project, we created the real live data from the SpaceX API.
+We build a web application for a company that provides commercial and scientific space travel services.
+The application allows users to book rockets and join selected space missions..

 ## Built With